 While you could try to side-step recruiter fees by undertaking the entire hiring process yourself, there are also costs associated with this.
 Juggling the candidate hunt, CV reviews, interviews, and reference checks with other day-to-day tasks can lead to a longer time to hire.
 A longer recruitment process can cost you just as much, if not more, when considering the unearned potential revenue that position could be generating, as well as the resources spent covering the empty position.

 How do you find recruiters you can trust?
-TalentVine has a free-to-use recruitment marketplace that displays the peer-reviewed profiles of the top recruiters across APAC, on a per-role basis.
-You’ll be presented with the custom bids of recruiters that specialise in the role you’re hiring for.
-Compare ratings, past roles, fees, and performance metrics to make that perfect hire through TalentVine!
+TalentVine is a free-to-use recruitment marketplace that displays the peer-reviewed profiles of the top recruiters across APAC, on a per-role basis.
+You’ll be presented with the custom bids of recruiters that specialise in the role you’re hiring for, allowing you to compare their fees, reviews, performance metrics and more.